How many units do you manage?

-A: We were founded just months before the great recession began in 2008.
+We were founded just months before the great recession began in 2008.
 Our fledgling business survived and thrived in some of the hardest economic times of our generation.
 We draw great strength from the struggle to succeed during those hard times.
+We also believe we met the challenge of COVID better than any other company in our area.
+We maintained our full staffing levels at all times, which enabled us to react to the unpredictable events COVID threw at us.

 Our company has no control over issues like ski lift operations, building rules, pool hours, or anything outside of the four walls of the vacation rentals we manage.
 Having said that, we most certainly do have resources to facilitate the resolution to most issues.
 It is our job to solve problems.
 Though we have no way of forcing other entities to fix something or change something, we do know how to get things done.
 We encourage both our clients and guests to ask for help with all things.
 Most of the time we are able to provide valuable assistance and insight.